 Contact us to consult about available eLearning services - firstname.lastname@example.org.

 Work with the University Libraries eLearning team to create your own digital coursepack containing library licensed materials, copyrighted materials, and freely available materials all in one place.
-The University Libraries are piloting a digital coursepack project to streamline the course content creation process to make it easier for faculty and students to get the materials they need for success.
-Another goal of this project is to save students money by utilizing materials already owned by the libraries.
+The University Libraries' digital coursepack project streamlines the course content creation process to make it easier for faculty and students to get the materials they need for success.
+Digital Course Packs also help save students money by utilizing materials already owned by the libraries.

 We can help instructors find customized course content and materials already purchased through the University Libraries.
 The Libraries have access to thousands of full-text databases, journals, and e-books that can easily be integrated into your course environment.
 Utilizing library content saves students money.
 We can help you find it.

-The University Libraries can purchase new materials for direct course support.
-Work with the University Libraries eLearning team to identify content that we can purchase for your online course.
+The University Libraries will investigate strategic purchases for new materials for direct course support.
+Work with the University Libraries eLearning and collections/liaison teams to identify content for purchase for your course.
 We are willing to explore a variety of format, copyright, and delivery issues to help make your experience as painless as possible.